FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/monster_apache.md

 * Can be correctly spawned via [monstermaker]({{< ref monstermaker >}}) (notifies the monstermaker about its death).
 Use a custom `#target` keyvalue parameter so the spawned Apache has the path to follow.
 See [Configuring the spawned monster]({{< ref "monstermaker/#configuring-the-spawned-monster" >}}) and the **flyers_demo** map in the sample mod.
 * `Death` and `50% Health Remaining` trigger conditions now work for Apache.
+* Apache can use `Fire On Pass` triggers on the path entities.

 ### New parameters